-We study a skills-based curriculum for Design and Technology linked with our themes.
+We study a knowledge and skills-based curriculum for Design and Technology linked with our themes.
 Where appropriate, it is linked with the Science or art.
 We focus on a different aspect of DT each term fitting in with our termly themed curriculum.
 These DT focuses include: textiles, food, mechanisms, structures and computer-linked design.

 SEND: For children with Special Educational Needs and Disabilities, we ensure that all teaching and learning is inclusive and that children are supported wherever necessary with resources, teaching assistant or teacher support and additional input if required.
 We are also aware that some children excel in this subject but may find the recording and “English” skills more difficult so we provide support accordingly to ensure that all children achieve their potential.
 Children who have fine motor skill difficulties also receive additional support where needed in these lessons.
 This is often linked with their IEP targets.